n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.discord.md

 # Discord

-The Discord node allows you to automate work in the Discord platform and integrate Discord with other applications. n8n has built-in support for a wide range of Discord features, including sending messages in a Discord channel
+The Discord node allows you to automate work in Discord, and integrate Discord with other applications. n8n has built-in support for a wide range of Discord features, including sending messages in a Discord channel

 On this page, you'll find a list of operations the Discord node supports and links to more resources.

 !!! note "Credentials"
-    Refer to the [Discord credentials](https://docs.n8n.io/integrations/builtin/credentials/discord/) for guidance on setting up authentication.
+    Refer to [Discord credentials](https://docs.n8n.io/integrations/builtin/credentials/discord/) for guidance on setting up authentication.

 !!! note "Examples and templates"
     For usage examples and templates to help you get started, take a look at n8n's [Discord integrations](https://n8n.io/integrations/discord/){:target="_blank" .external-link} list.

 ## Basic Operations